 Basic Information about the OA Fellowship

 The first OA meeting was held in 1960 in Los Angeles, California.
-Since that time it has grown to about 6,500 meetings in over 75 countries—about 54,000 members.
+Since that time it has grown to about 6,500 meetings in over 75 countries—over 60,000 members.

 The OA program offers physical, emotional and spiritual recovery for those who suffer from compulsive eating.
 Members find recovery on all three levels by following a Twelve-Step program patterned after Alcoholics Anonymous.
 Members who recover through the Twelve Steps find that yo-yo dieting is a thing of the past.
 They no longer wish to return to eating compulsively.